groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/pdf.en.md

   code_samples:
     # code sample loop
-    - title: "Authenticate Barcode Signatures"
+    - title: "Modify Barcode Signatures"
       content: |
-        This example illustrates the procedure for authenticating barcode signatures within a document.
+        This example illustrates how to programmatically modify barcode signatures in a document.
         {{< landing/code title="C#">}}
         ```csharp {style=abap}
-        // Submit the document containing barcode signatures
+        // Load a document containing barcode signatures
         using (Signature signature = new Signature("input.pdf"))
         {
-            // Configure the verification options to match barcodes with specific text criteria
+            // Search for all existing barcode signatures
-            BarcodeVerifyOptions options = new BarcodeVerifyOptions()
+            BarcodeSearchOptions options = new BarcodeSearchOptions();
+            List<BarcodeSignature> signatures = signature.Search<BarcodeSignature>(options);

+            if (signatures.Count > 0)
             {
-                Text = "12345",
-                MatchType = TextMatchType.Contains
-            };

-            // Authenticate the signatures embedded in the document
+                // Modify the position of the first detected barcode and save the document
+                BarcodeSignature barcodeSignature = signatures[0];
+                barcodeSignature.Left = 100;
+                barcodeSignature.Top = 100;
-            VerificationResult result = signature.Verify(options);
+                bool result = signature.Update(barcodeSignature);

-            // Present the outcomes of the authentication process
+                // Verify the success of the barcode modification
-            if (result.IsValid)
+                if (result)
                 {
-                Console.WriteLine($"\nDocument was verified successfully!");
-                foreach (BarcodeSignature item in result.Succeeded)
-                {
-                    Console.WriteLine($"\nValid signature is found with text: {item.Text}
-                        and type: {item.EncodeType.TypeName}.");
+                    Console.WriteLine($"Barcode was updated successfully.");
                 }
             }
         }